 - A turnover of £10.2 million or less;

-- £5.1 million or less on its balance sheet;
+- £5.1 million or less on its balance sheet; and

 - 50 employees or less.

-If your limited company qualifies as a small company, you do not have to get your company accounts audited.
+If your limited company qualifies as a small company, you do not have to get your year-end accounts audited.
 This means we can send simpler accounts to Companies House (must be agreed by all members).
 Some companies must have an audit even if they meet the rules for not having one.
 Further information can be found here.

 Abridged accounts contain a simpler balance sheet (signed by a director) and a simpler profit and loss account (optional).
 You will decide whether you wish us to send a copy of the director’s report and profit and loss account to Companies House.
 Be aware filing abridged accounts means less information about your company will be publicly available from Companies House.

-- UK resident companies;
+- UK resident companies; and